-If a student observes a violation of the Academic Honor Policy, he or she should report the incident to the instructor of the course.
-When an instructor believes that a student has violated the Academic Honor Policy in one of the instructor's classes, the instructor must first contact the Office of the Vice President for Faculty Development and Advancement to discover whether the student has a prior record of academic dishonesty in order to determine whether to proceed with a Step 1 agreement.
-The instructor must also inform the department chair or dean.
-(Teaching assistants must seek guidance from their supervising faculty member and adjunct instructors must seek guidance from their department chair.)
-However, faculty members or others who do not have administrative authority for enforcing the Academic Honor Policy should not be informed of the allegation, unless they have established a legitimate need to know.
-If pursuing a Step 1 Agreement is determined to be possible, the instructor shall discuss the evidence of academic dishonesty with the student and explore the possibility of a Step 1 Agreement.
-Four possible outcomes may occur as a result of that discussion:

-- 1. If the charge appears unsubstantiated, the instructor will drop the charge, destroy the documentation, and no record of academic dishonesty will be created.
-The instructor should make this decision using the "preponderance of the evidence" standard. - 2.
-The student may accept responsibility for the violation and accept the academic sanction proposed by the instructor.
-In this case, the agreement involving an academic penalty must
+Student & Instructor Resolution.
+When an instructor believes that a student has violated the Academic Honor Policy in one of the instructor's classes, the instructor must first contact the FDA Office to discover whether the student has a prior record of academic dishonesty and thus whether to proceeding with a Student & Instructor Resolution is appropriate.
+The instructor must also inform the department chair or dean (Teaching assistants must seek guidance from their supervising faculty member, and adjunct instructors must seek guidance from their department chair).
+However, faculty members or others who do not have administrative authority to enforce the Academic Honor Policy should not be informed of the allegation unless they have established a legitimate need to know.
+If pursuing a Student & Instructor Resolution is determined to be possible, the instructor shall share and discuss the evidence of academic dishonesty with the student, in as private and confidential a setting as possible, and explore the possibility of a resolution.
+Instructors are responsible for outlining all resolution options available to the student.
+After this discussion, the instructor may drop the charge if it appears to be unsubstantiated, which does not create a record, or the student may accept responsibility for the violation and accept the academic sanction proposed by the instructor.
+If a Student & Instructor Resolution is agreed to, the matter goes no further and the process is concluded.
+The signed Student & Instructor Resolution Form becomes a confidential student record of academic dishonesty that is subject to the conditions described in the Records section.
+Any grade imposed as the result of an academic sanction will remain on the student's transcript indefinitely.
+Students will not be eligible for a course drop, withdrawal, or modification of grading basis, including changing the grading basis to "Satisfactory/Unsatisfactory."